CSCfi/csc-user-guide/docs/support/faq/get-image-format.md

 ## Private

-Other option is that maybe the image is private.
-In this case it is necessary to setup a `docker-registry` secret with an account that has permissions to pull the image.
-For example for an image stored in docker hub:
+Another cause is that maybe the image is private.
+In this case, it is necessary to set up a `docker-registry` secret with an account credential having the required permissions to pull the image.
+For example, for an image stored in docker hub:

 ```bash
 $ oc create secret docker-registry myprivaterepoaccess \